 Yes.
-For more information, please visit the Immediate Call to Active Duty Web page.
+For more information, please visit the Immediate Call to Active Duty web page.

 - Students must provide official Joint Services (JST) or Coast Guard Institute (CGI) transcripts to Degree Progress.

-- Course work must be evaluated by ACE as upper division credit.
+- Coursework must be evaluated by ACE as upper division credit.

-- DD-214 or DD-295
+- DD-214 or DD-295.

-- Course work not offered in an area of study taught at USC.
+- Coursework not offered in an area of study taught at USC.

-- Course work/experience not evaluated by ACE.
+- Coursework and/or experience not evaluated by ACE.

-- Course work from the Community College of the Air Force.
+- Coursework from the Community College of the Air Force.